Bayesian Quantum Amplitude Estimation: Bayesian inference

 This was one of the first proposals for simplified amplitude estimation, and the performance is remarkable, even when the circuits are chosen based on uncomplicated pre-determined heuristics.
 This approach is simple, parallelizable, and can easily accommodate noise models.
 However, it has some downsides.
 First, it falls short of Heisenberg-limited scaling, and offers no straightforward way of improving performance.
 Second, it does not scale well with the model complexity.
 Complex noise models with many parameters live in high dimensional spaces, where optimization does not fare well.

 One alternative is to find the mean, which requires integrating over the distribution.
-We will discuss integration methods in subsection \ref{sub:integration}.
+Integration methods are discussed in Appendix~\ref{app:integration}.
 But before, we note that this extra step arises due to one of Bayesian inference's strongest features.
 The mean is just a particular case of an expected value we can compute based on data.
 More generally, we can calculate the expectation for any function of the parameter(s),

 Doing $\mathbf{P}( \theta) = \mathbf{P}( \theta \mid D)$ gives us posterior expectations.
 We can then obtain measures of uncertainty, like the variance, which are useful for quantifying our confidence in the final results.
 But the usefulness goes beyond that: we can evaluate utility functions in a \textit{look-ahead} scheme.
 For instance, we can estimate how much a given experimental control, or sequence thereof, is expected to reduce the variance.
 We can thus sweep over potential experimental controls and choose the ones expected to produce better results; for instance, a lower uncertainty, or higher information gain.
 This is called Bayesian experimental design, and can be used to attain Heisenberg-limited estimation \cite{higgins2007}.